Breast Pumps and Supplies

 - Nursing bras, bra pads, breast shells, and other similar products

-- Over-the-counter creams, ointments, and other products that relieve breastfeeding related symptoms or conditions of the breasts or nipples
+- Over-the-counter creams, ointments, and other products that relieve breastfeeding-related symptoms or conditions of the breasts or nipples

 You can get breast pump supplies from any:

-- Network or durable medical equipment provider (contact your regional contractor)
+- Network or durable medical equipment provider (Contact your regional contractor.)

-- Commissary (run by the Defense Commissary Agency)
+- Commissary run by the Defense Commissary Agency

-- The Army/Air Force Exchange Service (AAFES);
+- The Army & Air Force Exchange Service

-- The Department of the Navy;
+- The Department of the Navy

-- The United States Marine Corps; or
+- The U.S. Marine Corps

-- The United States Coast Guard
+- The U.S. Coast Guard

 - Civilian stateside and overseas retail stores